ethereum/node-crawler/docs/api.md

 ### Stretch: Filtered Clients

 Gets the list of clients filtered.
 Ordered by count.
+You can add more than one filter.

 <table>
   <tr>